 - 1 cup toasted slivered almonds, divided (*see note)

 - 1/2 cup dried cranberries, divided

 - Melt the butter in a large (12-13 inch) skillet over medium heat.
 Add the onion and cook for 5 minutes until softened, then add the chopped garlic, cooking 1 minute longer.

 - Add the orzo and rice, stirring in with the onions and cook until the rice and orzo are toasted and slightly brown in color.
 This should take between 8-10 minutes, don’t skip this step as toasting the rice and orzo give the pilaf it’s delicious flavor and texture!
 Add 1/2 cup of the toasted almonds along with 1/4 cup of the dried cranberries and stir to combine.

-- Season the rice with salt and pepper and then pour in the chicken broth, stirring to combine.
+- Season the rice with salt and pepper and then pour in the chicken broth and stir.
 Bring the broth to a boil and then reduce the heat to a simmer.
 Cover the skillet and simmer for 15-20 minutes until the rice and orzo are tender and the chicken broth is absorbed.

 - Remove from the heat and fluff the rice with a fork.
 Stir in the parsley and pour into a serving dish.
 Top with the remaining 1/2 cup of almonds and the remaining 1/4 cup of dried cranberries.

 To make this pilaf ahead of time: Cook the recipe as written, without adding the additional toppings.
 Cool and transfer to a glass dish or container and refrigerate until ready.
 Remove from the refrigerator and warm in the microwave or the oven until warmed though.
 If warming in the oven, cover with foil and warm at 350 for 20-25 minutes.
 Once the pilaf is warm, transfer to a baking dish and garnish with the additional toasted almonds and cranberries.